-MAC Clone

-Restore Factory MAC: Click this button to restore the MAC address to the factory default value.

-Clone Current PC's MAC: Click this button to clone the MAC address of the PC you are currently using to configure the router.
+MAC Clone Restore Factory MAC : Click this button to restore the MAC address to the factory default value.
+Clone Current PC's MAC : Click this button to clone the MAC address of the PC you are currently using to configure the router.
 It's only available for the WAN ports.

-To avoid a MAC address conflict in the LAN, it is not permitted to set the MAC address of the router's LAN port as the MAC address of the current management PC.
+Note: MAC address conflict in the LAN, it is not permitted to set the MAC address of the router's as the MAC address of the current management PC.